Academic Works

 What I Learned

 Using the Cisco Firepower devices, I learned to configure security groups, security zones and NAT rules alongside reinforcing existing concepts for access control lists and DMZ isolation.
-The web server in this case proved interesting as because our Firepower was using a fake ISP stand-in with a loopback at the other end to simulate our backend, it was looking for updates to rules.
+The web server in this case proved interesting as because my Firepower was using a fake ISP stand-in with a loopback at the other end to simulate my backend, it was looking for updates to rules.
 We found out that sometimes in a lab environment, the best update mode is off.

 Screenshots